Article 80-86

 The air-aether globules:

-• occupy all the spaces around the Earth large enough to contain them.
+• occupy all the spaces around the earth-aether large enough to contain them.

-This is even though the fire-aether fills all the small spaces left by these globules and moves very rapidly within them.
+The fire-aether fills all the gaps left by these globules and moves very rapidly within them.

-To generate fire, the air-aether globules must be expelled from the intervals between some earth-aether particles.
+To generate fire, the air-aether globules must be expelled from the gaps between some earth-aether particles.

 82. How is Fire Sustained?